* SPD delegates vote by 362 to 279 to back talks

 * Country has been in political deadlock for four months

-* All SPD members still get to vote on final coalition deal
+* All SPD members still get to vote on final coalition deal (Recasts with result of SPD vote)

-BONN, Jan 21 (Reuters) - Germany's Social Democrats (SPD) voted on Sunday to begin formal coalition talks with Chancellor Angela Merkel's conservatives, moving Europe's economic powerhouse closer to a stable government after months of political deadlock.
+BONN, Jan 21 (Reuters) - Germany's Social Democrats (SPD) voted on Sunday to begin formal coalition talks with Chancellor Angela Merkel's conservatives, moving Europe's economic powerhouse one step closer to a stable government after months of political deadlock.

-The beginning of full coalition negotiations is likely to be welcomed by Germany's partners in Europe, where Merkel has long played a leading role in economic and security affairs.
+Coalition talks are now expected to start this week, a step likely to be welcomed by Germany's partners in Europe, where Merkel has long played a leading role in economic and security affairs.

 Merkel and French President Emmanuel Macron said on Sunday they wanted to deepen bilateral cooperation and give the European Union a fresh push towards closer integration.